 Settlement Housing Fund developed the St. John’s Place Family Center in 1990 as an alternative to welfare hotels.
 Located in Crown Heights, Brooklyn, the Center provides excellent temporary housing, day care, infant care, and other services to 97 families at a time, assisting them in their search for employment and affordable housing.
-In 1994, we added permanent housing for 33 low-income families in an adjacent building including ten families who relocated from the Center, and in 2004, we opened a new building across the street for 35 families.
+In 1994, we added permanent housing for 33 low-income families in an adjacent building including ten families who relocated from the Center, and in 2004 we developed a new building across the street for 35 families.

-Through the St. John’s Place Family Center, HDFC (Housing Development Fund Corporation), we have finished the gut rehabilitation of a vacant, city-owned building located immediately adjacent to its facility.
-The structure will serve as a new Career and College Access Center to help Family Center residents, unemployed young adults, and other community members obtain better employment opportunities.
-The Center is scheduled to open in the Fall of 2014 with the help of rehabilitation funds awarded by Brooklyn Borough President Marty Markowitz and City of New York, and grant support from The Lavanburg Foundation, The Brooklyn Community Foundation, and National Grid.
+Through the St. John’s Place Family Center, HDFC (Housing Development Fund Corporation), we are finishing the gut rehabilitation of a vacant, city-owned building located immediately adjacent to its facility.
+The structure will serve as a new Career and College Access Center to help Family Center residents, young adults and other community members obtain better employment opportunities.
+The Center is scheduled to open in 2014 with the help of rehabilitation funds awarded by Brooklyn Borough President Marty Markowitz and the City of New York, and grant support from The Lavanburg Foundation, The Brooklyn Community Foundation, and National Grid.